excellalabs/docker-workshop-2/README.2.md

          kubectl apply -f https://raw.githubusercontent.com/excellalabs/docker-workshop-2/master/examples/deployment-service-pod-hello-api.yaml
         ```

+    The app is now deployed just like it was after you went through the last steps.
 You can now navigate to the page.

+    Now you can examine your deployment in more depth:

     1. Display info about deployment: `kubectl describe deploy docker-hello-api`

     1. List the pods created by the deployment via a label: `kubectl get pods -l app=docker-hello-api`

     1. Display information about a pod: `kubectl describe pod <pod-name>`

     1. Watch the logs with `kubectl logs wyntuition/docker-hello-api --tail 1 --follow`

+## **EXERCISE: Scale your app**

-1. Scale by creating more copies of the pod: `kubectl scale wyntuition/docker-hello-api --replicas 8`
+1. Scale by creating more copies of the pod: `kubectl scale wyntuition/docker-hello-api --replicas 5`

 1. Go to node2 and do `docker ps` to see all the containers running there.

-1. Clean up your pods, `kubectl delete wyntuition/docker-hello-api`
+1. Clean up your app by running a *delete* command against the manifest you used to deploy, `kubectl delete -f https://raw.githubusercontent.com/excellalabs/docker-workshop-2/master/examples/deployment-service-pod-hello-api.yaml`

 ## Next steps to production...